 Under the hood, Linux is Linux.
 The various distributions of Linux have different applications and utilities packaged with the OS by default, different package managers, different window managers/desktop environments, different artwork, etc. Some actually implement the system structure in different ways (like installing applications in one system directory vs. another) but when it comes right down to it, they are pretty much all the same.
 The user experience can be very different with each distribution, however, because of the different "packaging."
 And that can be confusing to a new user.
 But underneath the outer layer is still the Linux kernel.
 The command line is where it all comes together, and that is where you can get your system specs most completely.

-Here are some ideas and resources regarding how to display some of the statistics for your computer''s hardware and software using the command line.
+Here are some additional ideas for displaying some of the statistics for your computer's hardware and software using the command line.
 The list below contains some commands you can type into the terminal (or copy and paste if you prefer) that show some of the system information that is stored in text files on your system.
-You may not be that familiar with the command line, so let us start with a definition of some of these commands:
+You may not be that familiar with the command line, so let's start with a description of what these commands do:

 grep: searches for a specific passage of text within a larger body of text